alecazam/kram/README.md

 Debug modes - transparent, color, gray, +x, +y
 Texture Types - 1darray (no mips), 2d, 2darray, 3d (no mips), cube, cube array

+/ - show keyboard shortcuts
+O - toggle preview, disables debug mode, shows lit normals, and mips and filtering are enabled Shift-/D - toggle block/pixel grid, must be zoomed-in to see it Shift-/E - advance debug mode, this is texture content specific H - toggle hud
+I - show texture info in overlay

 R/G/B/A - show channel in isolation
-P - toggle shader premul, the shader performs this after sampling but for point sampling it is correct O - toggle preview, disables debug mode, shows lit normals, and mips and filtering are enabled Shift-/D - toggle block/pixel grid, must be zoomed-in to see it Shift-/E - advance debug mode, this is texture content specific H - toggle hud
+P - toggle shader premul, the shader performs this after sampling but for point sampling it is correct S - toggle signed/unsigned
-I - show texture info in overlay
-/ - show keyboard shortcuts

 Shift-/0 - refit the image
 L - reload from disk if changed, zoom to fit